Alexperiments/fit-BEL/README.md

 # fit-BEL
-End-to-end code to estimate AGN properties from a single spectrum
+End-to-end code to estimate AGN properties from a single spectrum by fitting a Broad Emission Line (BEL)

 ### Tasks
 - [ ] Adapt the [original code](https://github.com/AleD1996/diana_et_al_2021) to a single script: